What you need to do if you’ve been accused of sexual assault?

 • Child sex offences

-However in Victoria, the crime of sexual assault doesn’t refer to any of these crimes, but rather a specific charge.
+However, in Victoria, the crime of sexual assault doesn’t refer to any of these crimes but rather a specific charge.

 Under Section 40 of the Crimes Act, sexual assault is defined as “intentional sexual touching to which the recipient does not consent and the accused does not reasonably believe that the recipient consents.”

-In summation, it’s a less severe charge that relates to unwelcome and nonconsensual non-penetrative sexual contact including groping.
+In summation, it’s a less severe charge that relates to unwelcome and nonconsensual non-penetrative sexual contact, including groping.

-In order for a sexual assault conviction to be made, the prosecution needs to prove four key elements:
+For a sexual assault conviction to be made, the prosecution needs to prove four key elements:

-• The contact was sexual in nature – non-sexual contact that arouses the accused may also qualify as sexual contact
+• The contact was sexual in nature – non-sexual contact that arouses the accused may also qualify as sexual contact.

 Notice how it doesn’t mention sexual penetration anywhere.